Instructions to Authors

 Acceptance of LATEX by Information and Inference: A Journal of the IMA

-At submission authors can provide PDFs of their paper but after acceptance authors will be asked to provide the LATEX source files.
+Authors should provide zipped Latex source files plus a PDF.
 In preparing the paper, please use the imamat.cls file and when sending the source file for submission, please ensure that all the macros used to write your paper accompany the manuscript.
 Additionally, please do not forget to send your accompanying .bib or .bst files with your main .tex file.

 It is very important to follow the correct referencing system - see point 3 in the instructions to authors.
 For class files please click here